 Creeping Phlox in full bloom.
 This is a perennial plant, which blooms in late April and early May.
 The foliage stays green whole summer, and turns brownish during the winter season.

-Last fall I replanted my strawberry plants out of my main garden patch (due to overcrowding), to an outside area next to the garden, and to my surprise they will be producing fruits this year, as you can see from the abundant flowers they are covered with.
-My granddaughter loved picking off her own strawberries last year, and will be delighted to do the same this year.
+Last fall I replanted my strawberry plants out of my main garden patch (due to overcrowding), to an outside area next to the garden, and to my surprise, they will be producing fruits this year, as you can see from the abundant flowers they are covered with.
+My granddaughter loved picking off her own strawberries last year and will be delighted to do the same this year.

-Pictured above is Flat Leaf Italian Parsley, which remained in ground over winter.
+Pictured above is Flat Leaf Italian Parsley, which remained in the ground over winter.
 It really had grown considerably in the past few days, due to the favorable weather conditions we had lately.

-I prefer the Flat Leaf Italian Parsley over the Curly Leaf Parsley, due to it’s much stronger flavor enhancer properties.
+I prefer the Flat Leaf Italian Parsley over the Curly Leaf Parsley, due to its much stronger flavor enhancer properties.
 How about you?

 The Sorrel plants also survived the winter, and are ready to be picked off and used in soup, or salad.
-The leaves resemble spinach, but have a quite tart flavor.
+The leaves resemble spinach but have a quite tart flavor.

 Tomato plants, on the other hand, can be replanted, as soon as they get to be about 4-5 inches tall.
 I will select the strongest ones, and plant them into their permanent location.